stagenow/docs/edge/source/csp/camera.md

 ### Main Functionality

-* Enable the use of all Cameras
-* Disable the use of all Cameras
+* Enable/disable the use of all Cameras
-* Enable the use of the Front Camera
+* Enable/disable the use of the Front Camera
-* Disable the user of the Front Camera
-* Enable the use of the Rear Camera
+* Enable/disable the use of the Rear Camera

+##Parameter Notes

+### All Cameras
+This option enables or disables both the front and rear cameras on a device.

+### Front Camera
+This option enables or disables the front camera.

-* Disable the user of the Rear Camera
+### Rear Camera
+This option enables or disables the rear camera.

 ## Feature Compatibility